Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows

-We have seen that channel and Couette stripes, despite similar in appearance, substantially differ with respect to the internal growth and transport processes.
-One of the most peculiar aspects is the deterministic streak (/vortex) generation encountered for channel flow stripes and the close-to-regular internal stripe structure that results from it.
-At the low Reynolds numbers considered here channel stripes are entirely dominated by this regular growth at the downstream tip and the advection of streaks towards the upstream tip.
-This likewise impacts the splitting process which entirely depends on the streamwise extension and follows from a subsequent shedding of the upstream tip.
 As pointed out by \cite{shimizu2019bifurcations} this splitting process only gives rise to daughter stripes that have the same orientation as the parent stripe.
 Couette stripes on the other hand grow by stochastic streak creation that occurs throughout the bulk of the stripe and do not depend on the tip dynamics.
 Splitting then does not follow from stripe extension but rather from a broadening and gap formation along the stripe.
-While we limited our study to splitting it should be mentioned that the broadening of Couette stripes can equally give rise to branches that grow perpendicular to the original stripe which then may or may not break off and hence stripes of both orientations can be created in the process.
+While we limited our study to splitting, it should be mentioned that the broadening of Couette stripes can equally give rise to branches that grow perpendicular to the original stripe, which then may or may not break off, and hence stripes of both orientations can be created in the process.